tcstang/domain_name_scripts/README.md

 # domain_name_scripts

-Scripts to query whois for unclaimed domain names
+Hacky scripts that I use to query whois for unclaimed domain names

+Quick and simple to understand - did the job!